3D World Building or Business World Building

 Space is the z axis (depth or front to back).
 Space is how things are organized, wrapped, layered, stacked, packaged, etc. Space deals with what surrounds us and how we deal with that.
 That could be processes, movement, flow, storage, changing from this to that (states & statuses), tons of details, summed up into groups, etc. How are things organized?
 Think of your desk...
 Why do you put certain pieces in certain places?
 It is your space that helps you figure out where things go.
 Space could be as simple as assigning a location, adding something to a group, selecting a category, applying a type, and much more.
 Space sort of fills in the gaps and creates that depth between characters and relationships.
 When I think of space, I think of surroundings and how things are presented and/or organized.
 Space is definitely the depth or layering component of the three dimensions.
 Some other good words for space are things like scope, depth, details, and levels.
 You get the idea.

 So, when you mix all three levels or dimensions, you get 3D World Building or Business World Building.
 In a way, the goal is not just the operations.
 Not just the accounting.
 Not just the spatial elements such as scope, depth, or organization of your data.
 The goal becomes the capturing of the story or a way of virtually telling and recording what is going on.
 It is the story that brings the dates, times, numbers, locations, and groups together.
 Mixing all of the pieces together gives the values (data) or players (characters - pretend like it is a game) life or almost a personality.
 For example: Say all you know is we have $5,000 on 25th of October.
 That doesn't mean that much if that is all you get.
 But if you knew that the $5,000 on the 25th of October came from 20 different invoices at a single location that were collected and then deposited by John.
-That helps the story.
+That helps tell the story.
 Say you also had all of the underlying details of what each invoice was holding, what each customer bought or purchased, how much money was paid and how much was still owed...
 You could see inventory levels, notes, histories, trends, states, statuses, and other important details.
 Now you are getting a story.
 That is the goal!

 The entire Adilas.biz business platform is built on 12 main core concepts.
 Many of these concepts are virtually pointing back to 3D World Building and Business World Building pieces.
 On a bit of a historical note, the concepts of world building actually come from writers, authors, and screen play writers (movie makers).
 They have been doing world building for years and years and actually call it world building.
 Think of your favorite book and/or movie and what world was created for you to be a part of the story.
-According to Brandon Mull, New Your Times Best Selling Author, his top five pieces for world building are: Characters, relationships, trouble, decisions, and consequences.
+According to Brandon Mull, New York Times Best Selling Author, his top five pieces for world building are: characters, relationships, trouble, decisions, and consequences.
 Click here to see a small video about his favorite pieces.
-By the way, Brandon Mull is the author for titles such as: "The Cany Shop War", "FableHaven", "Beyonders", and many more.
+By the way, Brandon Mull is the author for titles such as: "The Candy Shop War", "FableHaven", "Beyonders", "Five Kingdoms", and many more.

 Here is a list of the 12 main core concepts that Adilas.biz is built on.
 In their own way, each one of them contribute to the 3D and Business World Building concepts.